ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ![Screenshot of the email text](https://i.imgur.com/jNRslTk.png)

-Once that is done.
-The command to log in is:
+Once that is done, the command to log in with the client is:
 ~~~
 dds auth login
 ~~~